-What are the expectations for the clinical laboratory workforce in the future?
+What are the expectations for the laboratory workforce in the future?

-We expect that workforce shortages will begin to accelerate as the wave of people who joined the field in the sixties and seventies, a period of extraordinary growth, begin to retire.
+Laboratory workforce shortages have begun in many localities as the wave of people who joined the field in the sixties and seventies, a period of extraordinary growth, are now retiring.
 About 40 years ago, people flooded into the field to help with the exciting new tests and technologies that were becoming available.
-All of these people are now approaching retirement age and there will not be enough new graduates to take their place.
+Many of today's laboratory professionals are babyboomers (those born between 1946 and 1964) and have now approached retirement age.
+Currently, there are not enough new college graduates to take their place.

 What does the government say about the clinical laboratory workforce shortage?